-The Dusky Thrush is a member of a large family of sweet-singing songbirds, the thrushes, of the family, “Turdidae.”
-Thrushes throughout the world are considered among the most gifted of avian singers for their beautiful, rich flute-like warblings.
+The Dusky Thrush is one member of a large family of sweet singing birds, the thrushes, of the family, “turdidae”.
+Thrushes throughout the world are considered among the most gifted of avian singers, with their beautiful, rich flute-like warbling.
 Many thrush species in

 are also gifted musical performers, with the Song Thrush as perhaps the most

 gifted of the clan.
 China

 The Dusky Thrush is also quite musical, performing its simple whistled song many times from the time it sets off on its spring migration north through the breeding season in mid- summer.